hermiter: R package for Sequential Nonparametric Estimation: Review of related software

 Various open-source software implementations for online statistical estimation exist.
-Perhaps the most comprehensive solution is the \pkg{OnlineStats} package, \cite{day2020onlinestats}, in \proglang{Julia}, \cite{Julia-2017}, which facilitates one-pass batch estimation, sequential estimation and merging of estimates of most of the aforementioned statistical quantities.
+Perhaps the most comprehensive solution is the \textsf{OnlineStats} package \citep{day2020onlinestats} in \textbf{Julia} \citep{Julia-2017} which facilitates one-pass batch estimation, sequential estimation and merging of estimates of most of the aforementioned statistical quantities.
 Notable exceptions are bivariate PDFs, CDFs and nonparametric correlations.
-In \proglang{Python}, \cite{pythonlang}, the \pkg{RunStats} package, \cite{runstatsPypkg}, has a smaller coverage of statistical quantities than \pkg{OnlineStats} but provides similar functionality.
-Focussing more specifically on rapid online estimation of quantiles and cumulative probabilities, the tdigest algorithm has been implemented in several languages including \proglang{R}, \cite{rcore}, in the package \pkg{tdigest}, \cite{tdigestRpkg}.
+In \textbf{Python} \citep{pythonlang} the \textsf{RunStats} package \citep{runstatsPypkg} has a smaller coverage of statistical quantities than \textsf{OnlineStats} but provides similar functionality.
+Focussing more specifically on rapid online estimation of quantiles and cumulative probabilities, the tdigest algorithm has been implemented in several languages including \textbf{R} \citep{rcore} in the package \textsf{tdigest} \citep{tdigestRpkg}.
+A summary of the nonparametric statistics covered by each package is presented in Table \ref{tab:overview_packages}.
+Note that the package \textsf{OnlineStats} also facilitates online parametric estimation, which is not the focus of this article.